We know you'll hate this answer—it depends

 For example, here’s a plan from Visible Wireless.
 Visible is a mobile virtual network operator (MVNO), which is a fancy way of saying it’s a small company that uses a larger company’s cell phone towers to bring service to its customers.
 In this case, it uses Verizon’s network.

-As you can see, this plan also comes with unlimited talk, text, and data.
-Like the other plans it also uses Verizon’s network.
-But it’s a full $30 cheaper than Verizon’s postpaid plan and $20 cheaper than the company’s prepaid plan.
+As you can see, Visible's plans also include unlimited talk, text, and data.
+Like Verizon's own cell phone plans, Visible's plans also use Verizon’s network.
+But its $25 plan is a full $40 cheaper than Verizon’s postpaid plan and $25 cheaper than the company’s prepaid plan.

-What’s the catch?
-Well, you won’t get any special perks or benefits.
-Also, on some MVNO plans you’ll get slower data speeds when the network is congested (but this is also possible on most lower-tiered unlimited plans, including those from major carriers).
+What's the catch?
+Well, you won’t get any special perks or benefits with the majority of prepaid providers.
+Also, on some MVNO plans, you’ll get slower data speeds when the network is congested (but this is also possible on most lower-tiered unlimited plans, including those from major carriers).
+Visible's $45 Visible+ Plan offers 50GB of priority data, though, so it's still possible to get major-carrier-level speeds with an MVNO.

 Want to learn more about MVNOs?